Young overweight veteran taking a break while jogging

 United States Military veterans have been found to suffer from increased rates of obesity.
 One VA study found that almost 80% of veterans receiving primary care from the Veterans Health Administration (VHA) can be classified as either overweight or obese.

-Veterans suffering from the effects of obesity may be able to receive VA disability benefits if they are able to connect their obesity to a service-related injury.
+Veterans suffering from the effects of obesity may be able to receive VA disability benefits if they are able to connect their obesity to a service-related injury instead.
 Many veterans seek benefits through VA claims for this disability but are denied the help they need.

 Defining Obesity and Its Status as a Disability